-WHY IS THE DEFINITION OF ‘DEVELOPMENT’ IMPORTANT FOR PLANNING?
+WHAT IS THE DEFINITION OF ‘DEVELOPMENT’ AND WHY IS IT IMPORTANT FOR PLANNING IN ENGLAND?

 In order to determine whether planning permission is required for proposed works or changes of use, the first thing to establish is whether the proposals fall within the definition of ‘Development’ for the purposes of planning.

 SECTION 55 OF THE TOWN AND COUNTRY PLANNING ACT 1990

 ‘Development’ is defined within Section 55 of the Town and Country Planning Act 1990 (as amended) as: